 I’ve also really enjoyed these, because they can be mashed into a smooth puree with just a fork and a few minutes!

-As baby gets older and eats more (and has has exposure to the various options), I like to mix a few together like a little meal.
-For example, chicken, sweet potato and carrots, or fish, squash and green beans.
+As baby gets older and eats more (and has had exposure to the various new foods), I like to expermient with different baby food combinations to make a little meal.
+For example, chicken, sweet potato and carrots, or fish, squash and green beans, sometimes adding a little breast milk too.

-I also like to mix fruit with baby cereal and a little sprinkle of spice (like oatmeal cereal, apple puree and cinnamon – sometimes with plain yogurt added).
+I also like to mix fruit purees with baby cereal and a little sprinkle of spice (like oatmeal cereal, apple puree and cinnamon – sometimes with plain yogurt added).
+The fruit purees add a sublty sweet taste that young babies love.

 I always followed the recommendations from Health Canada really closely.
-This article from Baby Centre Canada outlines many of Health Canada’s suggestions for introducing solids.
-Be sure you follow your local government’s recommendations on introducing baby foods safely.
+This article from Baby Centre Canada outlines many of Health Canada’s general guidelines for introducing solids.
+Be sure you follow your local government’s recommendations on introducing baby foods safely especially the first time, using small amounts based on their months of age and precautions against food allergies.

 What’s the best homemade baby food storage?

-There are a million gadgets and baby food storage systems out there and I have honestly found that freezing puree in ice cube trays, popping out the cubes and throwing them in zip-top freezer bags works best and is easy.
+There are a million gadgets and baby food storage systems out there and I have honestly found that freezing homemade purees in ice cube trays, popping out the cubes of frozen puree and throwing them in a freezer-safe bag is a great way to process baby’s food and is easy.

 Once in a while I’m smart enough not to overcomplicate things, haha.